Xoid-FNCS/Fortnite-Stealer/README.md

 To use the stolen account on a console:

 1. Link the account to a new Xbox or PlayStation account on the **Apps and Accounts** page at [epicgames.com](https://epicgames.com).
 2. Launch Fortnite on your console using the new account and enjoy!

+### **Automatically Change Name**

+To auto change their username:

+1. Go to the "config.json" file and replace "false" with "true"
+2. Then put the new name you want it to auto change into for the value of "newName"

 ---

 ### **Future Features**

 - **Config File Options**
-  - Auto Name Changer: Automatically changes the account's display name if available.
   - Auto Nuke Friends List: Clears the friends list automatically.

 - **Account Info Display**